-Dr. Frazier Keitt is a board-certified Internal Medicine Physician with subspecialty training in Sports Medicine.
+Dr. Frazier L. Keitt is a board-certified Internal Medicine Physician with subspecialty training in Sports Medicine.
 She attended Boston College for her undergraduate degree in Communication and then obtained her master’s in biomedical science from Hampton University.
 She obtained her medical degree from the Virginia College of Osteopathic Medicine, Virginia Campus in Blacksburg, Virginia.
 It was there where she developed her interest in internal medicine and sports medicine.
 Upon completion of her internal medicine residency training at Riverside Methodist Hospital in Columbus, OH, she moved to complete her fellowship training in Sports Medicine at Drexel University in Philadelphia, Pennsylvania.
-She moved back to Georgia to join the Emory Healthcare family in fall 2018.
+She moved back to Georgia in the fall of 2018.

 Dr. Keitt is a full-time, non-operative orthopedic and internal medicine physician at Grady, and holds an assistant professorship in both specialty and subspecialty at Emory University School of Medicine.
 She also holds an adjunct assistant professorship in Internal Medicine at Morehouse School of Medicine.
 She is also the clinical medical director for elective and non-operative orthopedics at Grady.
 She is course director of the Morehouse Internal Medicine Residency Musculoskeletal and Sports Medicine Rotation at Grady Health System and moonlights as an internal medicine physician for the Emory University Hospitalist Staff.